Meghanamurthyy/ResourceTrackerAWS/README.md

-Shell scripting basic project to tracke the resources like ec2 instances, s3 buckets, lambdas and IAM users in Amazon Web Services
+Shell scripting basic project to track the resources like ec2 instances, s3 buckets, lambdas and IAM users in Amazon Web Services